 We drove the entire Skyline Drive in one day (about 3 hours one way without stopping) to visit Waynesboro and Staunton.
 We returned to our RV that evening via the much faster (but less scenic) I-81.
 If you prefer avoiding the interstate, try US 11 and US 340 for a more scenic drive.

 The W&OD Trail is built on the roadbed of the former Washington & Old Dominion Railroad.
-It is a fantastic 45-mile paved trail for walking, running and bicycling that starts in Purcellville in Loudoun County to Shirlington in Arlington County.
-We were glad we took our bikes along, so we could get in some exercise before lunch.
-We could have spent the whole day bike through the countryside and urban heartland and countryside of this trail.
+It is a fantastic 45-mile paved trail for walking, running, and bicycling that starts in Purcellville in Loudoun County and to Shirlington in Arlington County.
+We were glad we took our bikes along so that we could get in some exercise before lunch.
+We could have spent the whole day biking, in the urban heartland and this trail’s countryside.
 Next time!

 Shenandoah River State Park